 That same year I started, also in Vigo, in the School of Arts and Crafts, a 2-year-course in Ancient Lutherie, where I learned to make viols and renaissance lutes under the tutelage of master Ramón R. Casal.

 In the summer of 2010, I went to Sigüenza to learn how to make a vihuela, learning traditional Spanish methods with masters José L. Romanillos, Jaume Bosser and Joan Pellisa.
 Friends, lectures, activities, concerts and other projects keep taking me back every year to Sigüenza.

 After these two years in Vigo, I decided to do the Guitar Making Course in Newark-on-Trent, in Nottinghamshire, UK.
 Here I learned more in depth how to make guitars (classical, acoustic and electric) and mandolins with masters Adrian Lucas, James Lister, Mal Brady and Geoff Goddfrey.

 In summer 2012, I returned to Sigüenza as a student in the Romanillos Guitar Making Course, where, under the tutelage of masters José L. Romanillos, Liam Romanillos and Steve Rees, I made a Spanish guitar following their methods and advices and making the most of the multicultural atmosphere of the course.

 After 2 years in Newark, I decided to move to Belgium in 2013, to study Restoration of plucked instruments at ILSA (International Lutherie School of Antwerpen).

-Since September 2014, after finishing the Restoration course, I am one of the guitar making teachers at ILSA.
+Since September 2014, after finishing the Restoration course, and until July 2019 I was one of the guitar making teachers at ILSA.

 It is a true privilege and a real pleasure to be able to do what I love and keep learning every day about my work.